cmlibs/zinc/docs/CMGUI_glyphs.rst

 Adding glyphs to a mesh
 -----------------------

 Glyphs are added and edited from within the scene editor.
 When you select a region in the scene editor, you can create a new graphic for placing glyphs at your points of interest.
-Glyphs can be added at node points, data points, or element points.
+Glyphs can be added at point, node points, data points, or element points.
 Element points are points through the interior of an element at a controllable layout and density.

 Unscaled glyphs